Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 The bass rumble is probably my single favorite aspect of this headphone, and as Ken Rockwell likes to say, it is indeed bottomless (one of the best words to describe how Audeze bass sounds).

-Bottomless, in this case, doesn’t mean a girl with no butt.
+Bottomless, in this case, doesn’t mean someone who has no ass.

-It simply means that the sub-bass extension is excellent while not coming across as boomy, distorted, or overexaggerated – something apparent in say, Beats headphones.
+It simply means that the sub-bass extension and into the all important 60-90Hz region is excellent while not coming across as boomy, distorted, or exaggerated in the mud/bloat regions of 200-300; something apparent in say, Beats headphones, the Black Hole, an A10, 9600, NightHawk, Meze 99 Neo, etc.

 You’re going to feel (and hear) the weight and impact of the low end, but it’s going to sound correct and accurate; something many companies should take note of.